vemonet/shapes-of-you/README.md

 Access the OpenAPI at http://grlc.io/api-git/MaastrichtU-IDS/shapes-of-you (powered by [grlc.io](http://grlc.io))

-Shapes of You is as registry for semantic shapes and query files.
+Shapes of You is as registry for SHACL & ShEx shapes, and SPARQL query files.
 Add one of these  topics to your GitHub repository, we automatically index files from public repositories everyday at 1:00 and 13:00 🕐

 * **SHACL shapes**: add the topic `shacl-shapes`, we index RDF files such as `.ttl`, `.rdf`, `.jsonld`, etc), with all `sh:NodeShape` they contain
 * **ShEx expressions**: add the topic `shex`, we index `.shex` files, and ShEx shapes defined in RDF files
 * **SPARQL queries**: add the topic `grlc`, we index `.rq` and `.sparql` files, and parse [grlc.io](http://grlc.io) APIs metadata
+* Additional repositories can be included in the file [`EXTERNAL_REPOSITORIES.txt`](https://github.com/MaastrichtU-IDS/shapes-of-you/blob/main/EXTERNAL_REPOSITORIES.txt)

+You can check the RDF files which are not successfully parsed by [`rdflib`](https://rdflib.readthedocs.io/en/stable/) in the [`FAILED_IMPORT_REPORT.md`](https://github.com/MaastrichtU-IDS/shapes-of-you/blob/report/FAILED_IMPORT_REPORT.md) file.

 ## Planned improvements ➕